hokkey/redmine_chatwork/README.md

 # Redmine Chatwork

-This plugins notifies updates of Redmine tickets and wiki to your [ChatWork](http://www.chatwork.com/) room.
+This plugin notifies updates of Redmine tickets and wiki to your [ChatWork](http://www.chatwork.com/) room.
 You can change settings for each project by creating custom-fields.

 ## Compatible with: